kimmykokonut/pizza-parlor-cr4/README.md

 Test: "It should return a Pizza object with two properties for toppings and size"
 Code: const myPizza = new Pizza(["mushrooms", "eggplant"], "personal");
-Expected Output: Pizza { toppings: ["mushrooms", "eggplant"], size: "medium" }
+Expected Output: Pizza { toppings: ["mushrooms", "eggplant"], size: "personal" }

 Describe toppingCount()